Kernel Limit for a Class of Recurrent Neural Networks Trained on Ergodic Data Sequences: Assumptions, Data, and Model Architecture

 \subsection{Data generation}

-Our paper focus on the problem of recovering the map from an input data sequence to an output data sequence.
-We assume the input data sequence $X = (X_k)_{k\geq 0}, X_k \in \R^d$ and output data sequence $Y = (Y_k)_{k\geq 0}, Y_k \in \R$ are jointly governed by the following update equation
+Our paper focuses on the problem of recovering the map from an input data sequence to an output data sequence.
+We assume the input data sequence $X = (X_k)_{k\geq 0}, X_k \in \R^d$, depends on the hidden state $Z = (Z_k)_{k\geq 0}, \, Z_k \in \R^{d_z}$, such that the joint process $(X_k, Z_k)$ is a time-homogeneous Markov chain with transition kernel $P$ that satisfies